Chapter 2.47

 2.47.040 Display of art in public places.

-(1) Works of art selected and implemented pursuant to the provisions of this chapter may be placed in, on, or about any public place or by agreement with the owner thereof, any private property with substantial public exposure in and around the town of La Conner.
+(1) Works of art selected and implemented pursuant to the provisions of this chapter may be placed in, on, or about any public place or, by agreement with the owner thereof, any private property with substantial public exposure in and around the town of La Conner.
 The commission may also loan works of art owned by the town for exhibition elsewhere, upon such terms and conditions as deemed necessary.
 Town officials responsible for the design and construction of public improvements in the town shall make appropriate space available for the placement of works of art, in consultation with the commission.
 The commission shall advise the department responsible for the particular public improvement of the commission’s decision regarding the design, execution and placement of works of art in connection with such a project.
 For any proposed works of art requiring an extraordinary operation or maintenance expense, the commission shall obtain prior written approval of the department head responsible for such operation or maintenance before approving the same.

-(2) All art on loan shall receive the prior review and approval of the arts commission.
+(2) All art on loan shall receive the prior review and approval of the commission.
 Prior to installation, the placement of art shall receive the final approval from the mayor with the concurrence from the public works director.
 The parks commission shall be consulted prior to the installation of art if the art is to be located in a town-owned park, open space or along the waterfront.
-None shall be removed, altered or changed without the prior review and approval of the arts commission, unless deemed necessary by the public works director.
+None shall be removed, altered or changed without the prior review and approval of the commission, unless deemed necessary by the public works director.

 (3) No work of art financed or installed either wholly or in part with town funds or with grants procured by the town shall be installed on privately owned property without a written agreement between the town and the owner specifying the proprietary interests in the work of art, and specifying other provisions deemed necessary or desirable by the town attorney.
 In addition, such written agreements shall specify that the private property owner shall assure: